tianaidong/2021SpLU-RoboNLP-VISPA/README.md

 2. Is it the one in the middle?
 (Yes) 'Zoomer' Question

 # Dataset
-The ids of zoomer question are provided in the format: Game_id _ Postion (eg. the above example is 85113_2).
+The ids of zoomer questions are provided in the format: Game_id _ Postion (eg. the above example is 85113_2).
 # Contact
 For any comments or questions, please email [Dota](mailto:tianai.dong@studenti.unitn.it) :)